asobti/kube-monkey/README.md

 ## Deploying

 **Manually**
-1. First deploy the expected `kube-monkey-config-map` configmap in the namespace you intend to run kube-monkey in (for example, the `kube-system` namespace).
+1. First, deploy the expected `kube-monkey-config-map` configmap in the namespace you intend to run kube-monkey in (for example, the `kube-system` namespace).
 Make sure to define the keyname as `config.toml`

 > For example `kubectl create configmap km-config --from-file=config.toml=km-config.toml` or `kubectl apply -f km-config.yaml`